 How much budget should I bring?

 It actually depends on you.
 If you love doing DIY trips like me, I can totally assure you that it is cheap to travel around the island of Bohol.
 Also, it depends on how long you are going to stay on the island, where you plan to stay, where you plan to eat out, and which places you plan to visit.
 I have already tried both – traveling alone and with friends.
 Both were totally okay.
-I still saved money even I traveled solo.
+I still saved money even when I traveled solo.
 But traveling with friends is always way cheaper, of course.

-Ideal days on staying the island?
+Ideal days on staying on the island?